THE PRESIDENT AND MEMBERS OF THE KING’S AFRICAN RIFLES AND EAST AFRICAN FORCES ASSOCIATION

 WELCOME TO THE OFFICIAL KAR WEBSITE

 Welcome to the website of the KAR & EAF Association.
-Our roots lie in the regiments formed in the 1890s by the Imperial East India Company and led by their agents: the Uganda Rifles, the Central African Regiment and the East African Rifles.
+Our roots lie in the regiments formed in the 1890s by the Imperial British East Africa Company and led by their agents: the Uganda Rifles, the Central African Regiment and the East African Rifles.
 The Regiment’s history dates from 1 January 1902, when these regiments were reorganised and renamed to form the six battalions of the King’s African Rifles, as the instrument of civilised authority and defender of Empire in what were then the colonies of Rhodesia, Nyasaland, Kenya and Uganda.
 Following the demise of German East Africa in 1918, a further battalion was formed in Tanganyika.
 From its formation to Independence in the early sixties, the Regiment’s officers and some senior NCOs were primarily seconded from the British Army.

 The Regiment fought with distinction in both World Wars against the armies of Germany, Italy, Vichy France and Japan, gaining the proud battle honours: British Somaliland, Abyssinia, Madagascar and Burma.
 It then played a leading role in post war operations against the Communists in Malaya and the Mau Mau in Kenya, before the final chapter in the early sixties, when as each nation achieved Independence, the regiment divided, to re-emerge at the heart of their national armies, where our customs and traditions still flourish.